neptune-ai/docs/docs/getting-started/integrate-neptune-into-your-codebase/how-to-connect-neptune-to-your-python-codebase-step-by-step.rst

 Step 3: See if Neptune integrates with your ML framework
 --------------------------------------------------------

-Neptune supports any machine learning framework but there are a lot of integrations with particular frameworks that will get you started in minutes.
+Neptune supports any machine learning framework but there are a lot of integrations with particular frameworks that will get you started faster.

 Deep learning frameworks:
 ^^^^^^^^^^^^^^^^^^^^^^^^^